-The legislature authorized and funded five important studies with the passage of SB 310 in December of 2020.
-Those studies could directly impact various provisions of the FSFP already adopted in HB 110.
+The legislature did authorize and fund five important studies when it passed SB 310 in December of 2020.
+Those studies could directly impact various provisions of the FSFP already adopted in

+HB 110.
 The WorkGroup is actively reviewing the recommendations included in these reports.
 I will summarize them here.

-• Special Education and English Learners.
+- Special Education and English Learners.
 Both of these studies involve populations with widely varying degrees of circumstances, need, response and state investment levels.
-Both studies were conducted by recognized outside consulting firms (American Institutes for Research (AIR), WestEd and Augenblick, Palaich and Associates) and resulted in multiple, detailed findings with recommendations that would require major changes in the approach and funding levels.
+Both studies were conducted by recognized outside consulting firms (American Institute for Research, WestEd and Augenblick, Palaich and Associates) and resulted in multiple, detailed findings with recommendations that would require major changes in the approach and funding levels.
 The WorkGroup has enlisted additional input from experienced Ohio educators, and is in the process of assessing the conclusions and recommendations of those reports.
-It is unlikely that we will reach any conclusions in order to submit any in-depth recommendations to the House before it concludes its deliberations regarding HB 33.

-- Educational Service Centers.
-This study was far less direct in its findings and the WorkGroup concluded that the interim funding plan for Educational Service Centers included in HB 110 should be retained after adjusting both the initial and per pupil amounts at the same percentage rate as the adjustments made to the traditional school base aid amount due to data year changes. - Internet or Computer-Based Community Schools.
-The study details the different operating conditions and challenges faced by Internet-based school providers, particularly those related to the chronic problem of documenting time on task for these full-time online students.
-The WorkGroup is analyzing those details in collaboration with "E" school providers in the hope of developing an accurate formula that incorporates many of the provisions of the traditional school district "base cost" construct, as was done for Career Technical Centers and community schools. - Community Schools.
+It is unlikely that we will reach any conclusions in order to submit any in-depth recommendations to the House before it concludes its deliberations regarding HB 33. - Educational Service Centers.
+This study was far less direct in its findings and the WorkGroup concluded that the interim funding plan for Educational Service Centers included in HB 110 should be retained after adjusting both the initial and per pupil amounts at the same percentage rate as the adjustments made to the traditional school base aid amount due to data year changes. - "E" Schools.
+The study details the different operating conditions and challenges faced by "E" school operators, particularly those related to the chronic problem of maintaining accurate recording of time on task for these full-time online students.
+The WorkGroup is analyzing those details in collaboration with "E" school operators in the hope of developing an accurate formula that incorporates many of the provisions of the traditional school district "base cost" construct, as was done for Career Technical Centers and community schools. - Community Schools.
 The WorkGroup's original approach to community school funding, incorporated in HB 110, utilizes a modified version of the traditional school district base cost concept.
 Adjustments for components that did not normally exist in community schools were included in the modeling such as extracurricular programs and athletics.
 The study has provided additional information and highlights the lack of specific provisions in law for addressing the additional per pupil costs incurred by many community schools because of enrollments that are far smaller than most traditional schools.